 People are naturally drawn to things they can interact with.
 Encourage this by adding elements that invite touch and engagement.
 Think "try me" samples for lotions, a small screen playing a product video, or a QR code that leads to a special offer.
 Even a simple spinning component can be enough to pique curiosity.
 Aligning these interactive elements with seasonal events or holidays can make them even more effective.
 When customers can physically engage with a product, they form a stronger connection, making them much more likely to add it to their purchase.

-Use Clear Pricing and Messaging
+Keep Your Pricing and Messaging Clear

 Don't make your customers guess.
 An impulse buy is a quick decision, and any confusion can shut it down instantly.
 Make sure your pricing is large, clear, and easy to find.
 The messaging on the display should be just as simple.
 Use a few powerful words to explain the product's benefit or highlight a special deal, like "The Perfect Last-Minute Gift" or "Buy 2, Get 1 Free."
 By carefully designing effective displays with clear communication, you remove any friction from the buying process and make it easy for customers to say "yes."